-The powers and duties exercisable by Dalriada in its capacity as trustee are to the exclusion of all other trustees of the Scheme.
+The powers and duties exercisable by Dalriada in its capacity as trustee are to the exclusion of all other trustee of the Scheme.
 Therefore, Dalriada is effectively the sole trustee of the Scheme.

-Prior to Dalriada's appointment, the former trustees of the Scheme invested in a collection of unregulated, and high-risk investments, which were wholly unsuitable investments for a typical pension scheme.
+Prior to Dalriada's appointment the Scheme invested in a collection of unregulated, high-risk and largely illiquid investments, such as shares in overseas private companies, which were wholly unsuitable investments for a typical pension scheme.
 Dalriada continues to pursue recovery of the outstanding investments.
 However, obtaining cooperation from some of the entities involved is difficult, so it is currently unclear as to what value, if any, will be returned to the Scheme from these purported investments in due course.
 If any recoveries are made, Dalriada will keep members informed by way of further Announcements.